MHM-Rahmati/ETL-Task-/README.md

 </pre>
 # Future improvement
 1. To improve monitoring, we can use **logger** library and insert logs into a database.
-2. It is better to extend dbUtils as a standard package and make **analytics.py** cleaner.
 3. With generating dimension (with DIM tables), we can access to some more statistics quickly, like the number of unique devices, which device is turned off (unexpectedly), etc.
 # How to run
 I had to manage the docker because of some fatal error.
 So, I did the steps listed below: